ergoithz/browsepy/doc/plugins.rst

               ('place', 'type', 'html')),
       }

-Function defaultsnamedtuple is just a namedtuple filling non-defined properties with values taken from a dictionary passed as third constructor's argument or None.
+Function :func:`browsepy.file.defaultsnamedtuple` is basically a :func:`collections.namedtuple` which takes its default values from the dictionary passed as third definition's argument, assuming None by default.

-So keep in mind place and type are always required (otherwise widget won't be drawn), and this properties are mutually excluyent:
+So keep in mind place and type are always required (otherwise widget won't be drawn), and this properties are mutually exclusive:

-* **link**: href superseedes endpoint.
+* **link**: attribute href supersedes endpoint.
-* **button**: href superseedes endpoint.
+* **button**: attribute href supersedes endpoint.
-* **upload**: action superseedes endpoint.
+* **upload**: attribute action supersedes endpoint.
-* **stylesheet**: href superseedes endpoint and filename
+* **stylesheet**: attribute href supersedes endpoint and filename
-* **script**: src superseedes endpoint and filename.
+* **script**: attribute src supersedes endpoint and filename.

 Endpoints are Flask endpoint names, and endpoint handler functions must receive a "filename" parameter for stylesheet and script widgets (allowing it to point